apache/spark/docs/configuration.md

   <td>
     By default, the dynamic allocation will request enough executors to maximize the parallelism according to the number of tasks to process.
-While this minimizes the latency of the job, with small tasks this setting wastes a lot of resources due to executor allocation overhead, as some executor might not even do any work.
+While this minimizes the latency of the job, with small tasks this setting can waste a lot of resources due to executor allocation overhead, as some executor might not even do any work.
-    This setting allows to set a divisor that will be used to reduce the number of executors w.r.t. full parallelism
+    This setting allows to set a divisor that will be used to reduce the number of executors w.r.t. full parallelism.
     Defaults to 1.0
   </td>
 </tr>